-Injective Protocol hosts some of the titans in the blockchain and DeFi industry such as Perpetual Protocol, Compound, UMA, and Augur for a lively discussion on the state of DeFi.
+Injective Labs hosts some of the titans in the blockchain and DeFi industry such as Perpetual Protocol, Compound, UMA, and Augur for a lively discussion on the state of DeFi.

 Injective is backed by titans in the blockchain space such as Binance, Pantera Capital, and Hashed.
 Injective became the first project incubated by Binance Labs to successfully complete its public sale on Binance Launchpad.